Ultimate Subnet Mask Cheat Sheets

 What is a subnet?

 A subnet, or subnetwork, is a segment of a larger network.
-It allows network administrators to organize and manage IP addresses efficiently by dividing a network into smaller parts.
+It allows network admins to organize and manage IP addresses efficiently by dividing a network into smaller parts.
 Subnetting improves routing efficiency, enhances security, and conserves IP addresses.

 Related resource: [Video] What are subnet routers?